JimDesu/basis-lang/README.md

 ### 6.3 The same-scope rule

-A name introduced as a writeable parameter (`'r` or, in the future, `&r`) cannot be shadowed by another binding of the same base name (`r`) in the same scope.
+A name introduced as a writeable parameter (`'r` or `&r`) cannot be shadowed by another binding of the same base name (`r`) in the same scope.
 The rule prevents the user from accidentally referring to "the same name" while operating at different mode contracts.
 The lexer treats `'r`, `&r`, and `r` as identifier-shape variants of the same name.

 ### 6.4 The transitive READ contract